kyma-project/kyma/docs/eventing-mesh/02-01-eventing-mesh.md

     * Injects the [Knative Broker](https://knative.dev/docs/eventing/broker-trigger/) to the User Namespace.
 The Broker acts as an entry point for the events in the User Namespace.
 5. The user creates the [Knative Trigger](https://knative.dev/docs/eventing/broker-trigger/) which defines the subscriber along with the conditions for filtering out events.
 This way, certain subscribers receive only the events they are interested in.
 For details on Trigger CR specification, see the **Trigger Filtering** section of [this](https://knative.dev/docs/eventing/broker-trigger/) document.

+## Event flow

-This diagram shows you how the events are processed in Kyma.
+This diagram shows you

 ![Eventing flow](./assets/eventing-mesh-flow.svg)